David-Patow/Drains1268TwinOakLn/README.md

 ![D - Patow-Drain-B.jpg](Patow-Drain-D.jpg)

-Photo E : Looking up Smith Rd.
+Photo E : Looking up Smith Rd towards Weber Ln.

 ![E - Patow-Drain-B.jpg](Patow-Drain-E.jpg)

-Photo F : The higher water level on the close side of the driveway implies that the conduit here is blocked.
+Photo F : At 6951 Smith Rd, the higher water level on the close side of the driveway implies that the conduit here is blocked.
 Further, there is no evidence of outflow from the far ditch segment.

 ![F - Patow-Drain-B.jpg](Patow-Drain-F.jpg)

 Photo G : At the corner of Smith Rd and Weber Ln, there is no obvious pipe, yet I see a small bit of percolating water.
-Is the pipe covered-up?
+Is the pipe end covered?
+Or, could this be flowing from underground, under the roadway?

 ![G - Patow-Drain-B.jpg](Patow-Drain-G.jpg)